awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 You can also use the IAM console to delete existing SMTP users\.
 To learn more about deleting users, see [https://docs\.aws\.amazon\.com/IAM/latest/UserGuide/Managing IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html) in the *IAM Getting Started Guide*\.

-If you want to change your SMTP password, delete your existing SMTP user in the IAM console\.
-Then, complete the procedures above to generate a new set of SMTP credentials\.
+If you want to rotate your SMTP credentials, complete the procedure above to generate a new set of SMTP credentials\.
+Then, test the new credentials to ensure that they work as expected\.
+Finally, delete the IAM user associated with the old SMTP credentials in the IAM console\.
+For more information about deleting users in IAM, see [Managing users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting) in the *IAM User Guide*\.

 ## Obtaining Amazon SES SMTP credentials by converting existing AWS credentials<a name="smtp-credentials-convert"></a>